AdobeDocs/campaign-web.en/help/v8/workflows/create-workflow.md

 1. In the popup window, confirm the template creation.
 1. In the workflow template canvas, check, add, and configure the activities as needed.
-1. Browse to the settings to change the name of the workflow template, and enter a description.
+1. Browse to the settings, from the **Settings** button, to change the name of the workflow template, and enter a description.
-1. Select the folder and execution folder of the template.
+1. Select the **folder** and **execution folder** of the template.
 The folder is the location where the workflow template is saved.
 The execution folder is the folder where workflows created based on this template are saved.

     ![](assets/wf-settings-template.png)